danielrcollins1/Arena/README.md

 three applications.

 Note that at the current time, combat is primarily melee only; no sense of space, location, or movement is simulated.
-One round of special attacks is allowed at the start of combat (e.g., dragon breath, giant boulders, medusa gaze, etc.).
 Targets of attacks are determined randomly (as per AD&D DMG p.
 63 and 70), with each strike.

+While common monster special abilities are modeled, we have not implemented magic-user/wizard spells (so: no mixed PC parties with wizards, nor NPC wizard opponents).
+One round of special attacks is allowed for monster abilities at the start of combat (e.g., dragon breath, giant boulders, medusa gaze, etc.).

 To the extent that the original rules are ambiguous or in need of DM adjudication (as in many cases), the author has attempted to research